huaminghuangtw/Evergreen-Notes/Permanent-Notes/always-do-your-best-as-possible.md

 ---
 title: Always do your best as possible
 created: 2024-11-18T09:18:12
-modified: 2025-08-02T14:32:03
+modified: 2025-08-29T08:30:45
 ---

-> _“If you deliberately plan to be less than you are capable of being, then I warn you that you'll be deeply unhappy for the rest of your life.” — Abraham Maslow_
+> _“If you deliberately plan to be less than you are capable of being, then I warn you that you’ll be deeply unhappy for the rest of your life.” — Abraham Maslow_

 > _“Victory is in having done your best.
-If you've done your best, you've won.” — Billy Bowerman_
+If you’ve done your best, you’ve won.” — Billy Bowerman_

 > _“Whatever you do, strive to do it so well that no man living and no man dead and no man yet to be born could do it any better.” — Benjamin Mays_